-What does the payroll process in Spain involve?
+What does the payroll process in the Netherlands involve?

 One platform to grow your global team